The Case Against Mega Contracts in Mega Transit Projects

 In the United States, project sponsors often attempt to simplify projects by bundling its discrete elements into mega contracts.
 In theory, procuring an entire line or bundling tasks into one contract can have benefits.
 The management should be simpler with a single procurement, a single contract, and a single contractor with whom to coordinate activity.

 In practice, projects abroad like the low-cost subway buildouts in Madrid or Santiago tend to break transit lines into sections of no more than 2 miles.
 They also tend to procure subway stations separately from tunneling contracts to acquire contractors with expertise in each specific task.
 Stakeholders and practitioners in these regions cite this unbundling as a critical means of keeping costs low.
-Their results back this up: underground transit costs in Madrid and Santiago average only $141 and $112 per mile, respectively compared to over $500 billion per mile in the United States.
+Their results back this up: underground transit costs in Madrid and Santiago average only $141 and $112 million per mile, respectively compared to over $500 million per mile in the United States.

 Similar unbundling can be found in other countries, too.
 Rarely do international construction contracts exceed $300 million for transit lines.
 Our July report found rationale for breaking up a line into smaller sections is threefold.